YourFriendHowy/IT_portfolio/README.md

 ##### Progress Journal Conventions
 - The ⚠️ emoji represents issues encountered
 - The ✅ emoji represents the solution proceeding troubleshooting an issue
+- Header "Vault Updates" displays major changes, a link to the CHANGELOG for that day is labeled as "*On this day*"

 ---